Frequently asked questions

 A colleague or classmate received a text message from MIT Alert, but I did not.
 Why?

 Please check the MIT Alert website to ensure that your information is complete and up-to-date.
 Also, check with your cell phone or mobile device provider to ensure that your phone is capable of receiving text messages.
 It is possible that you may have been contacted in a different way, such as phone or email.
-Also, depending on the nature of the emergency, some alerts are not sent to everyone on campus.

 Can I receive an emergency notification through my pager?